 5. Plenty of room for customization

 Regardless of the path you take, it's possible to tweak data reports around your needs.
 Depending on the purpose and requirements, you may craft the reports or dashboards to suit various objectives, enhancing their designs in terms of usability.
-Flexibility is among the things that make data visualization reports so great.
+Flexibility is among the things that make data analysis reports so great.

 Many innovations of the digital age have been recently transforming the approach to business and startup analytics, reporting, and data management.
 Of course, enhanced data curation upscales these processes, paving the way to important insights and gains.